miguelangeltamargo/OneLinerFX/README.md

 - Add the userChrome.css file to this folder
 - Start firefox
 - Right click the toolbar and select "customize toolbar".
-- At the bottom there will be a dop down menu called "Density" change to compact
+- At the bottom there will be a drop down menu called "Density" change to compact
 - Now move extensions and all to the right side of the tabs.
 (By the hamburger munu icon)
 - Click done